zaynebmellouli/GrooveGalaxy/README.md

 ## Introduction

 GrooveGalaxy is an online music store that sells songs in a custom format.
 GrooveGalaxy allows users to search and browse through a wide range of songs, artists, and genres.
 The ability to preview songs is particularly helpful, ensuring that consumers only purchase music that resonates with them.
-Once they decide to buy, the process is seamless, offering choices in file formats like WAV or FLAC, suitable for various devices.
+Once they decide to buy, the process is seamless, offering choices in file formats like MP3, suitable for various devices.
 GrooveGalaxy offers a personal account feature, enabling users to manage their purchases and preferences.
 It even tailors music recommendations based on listening history.
 This store effectively caters to the needs of music lovers, combining convenience, variety, and personalization.

 ## Contents